 - Class 3 - these count towards your State Pension only

-You can transfer your credits that you got from registering for Child Benefit to your spouse or partner who is living with you if you have paid a year’s National Insurance contributions (called a ‘qualifying year’ for State Pension).
+You can transfer your credits (external link) that you got from registering for Child Benefit to your spouse or partner who is living with you if you have paid a year’s National Insurance contributions (called a ‘qualifying year (external link)’ for State Pension).

 Check Your Credits

-Check your National Insurance record to find out if you have credits.
+Check your National Insurance record (external link) to find out if you have credits.
 If you applied for credits but they are wrong on your record, contact the office where you applied.

-Call the helpline if you have questions about National Insurance credits.
+Call the helpline (external link) if you have questions about National Insurance credits.